 The 5 Best Barefoot Shoes of 2026, Tested & Ranked

-Updated May 13, 20261 Deal
+Updated July 13, 20261 Deal

 We tested every major brand.
 One let our feet move like they're meant to — without looking like alien feet-gloves.